-I’m a father, a husband, a dog-owner, and a challah baker (not in order of importance), but writing and talking are what I do for work.
-I work at the John C. Danforth Center on Religion and Politics, at Washington University in St. Louis, as professor of practice and as editor of Arc: Religion, Politics, Et Cetera.
+I’m a father, a husband, a dog-owner, and a challah baker (in order of importance), but writing and talking are what I do for work.
+I teach at the John C. Danforth Center on Religion and Politics, at Washington University in St. Louis, and am the editor of Arc: Religion, Politics, Et Cetera.
+Until 2016 I wrote the Beliefs column for The New York Times.

 Jacket.jpg

 I have also written a book about American religion in the late 1960s, a book about the bar and bat mitzvah in contemporary America, and a memoir of my years as a high school debater.
 And I co-authored The Newish Jewish Encyclopedia.
-I’m working on two biographies—of Judy Blume and Ann Landers—and a history of the great Princeton antisemitism scandal of 1958.
+I’m working on a history of the great Princeton antisemitism scandal of 1958.
 I hold a Ph.D. in religious studies from Yale, but I believe only medical doctors should be called “Doctor.”

 I have done a good deal of magazine and newspaper writing.
 Here are some very favorite magazine pieces; here is the archive of my Times columns.